Fra\"{i}ss\'e theory in operator algebras: theory in operator algebras

 First, one finds $\delta$ so that it satisfies Proposition~\ref{prop:key} for $F$ and $\e$.
 Secondly, one finds $\delta'$ so small that whenever we have a map of diameter $<\delta'$, then the diameter of both $\psi\circ\varphi_1$ and $\psi\circ\varphi_2$ is $<\delta$.
-Finding maps of arbitrarily small diameter which pull back faithful diffuse traces is easy for interval algebras, but requires some work for dimension drop and (generalised) Razak blocks; in this case, the thesis follows by applying again Lemma~\ref{lemma:movingtraces}. \end{proof} To realize that the \Fraisse limit of $\mathcal K$ is the universal UHF algebra, first one shows that the limit is simple, monotracial, and AF, that is, a limit of finite-dimensional \cstar-algebras.
-All such verifications are not difficult, assuming the reader is comfortable with \cstar-algebra theory (one can follow the ideas of \cite[\S4]{Masumoto.FraisseZ}.
-Then, one computes its $K_0$-group and obtains that the $K_0$ of the \Fraisse limit of $\mathcal K$ must be divisible, and therefore equal to $\mathbb Q$.
+Finding maps of arbitrarily small diameter which pull back faithful diffuse traces is easy for interval algebras, but requires some work for dimension drop and (generalised) Razak blocks; in this case, the thesis follows by applying again Lemma~\ref{lemma:movingtraces}. \end{proof} Let $M$ be the \Fraisse limit of $\mathcal K$.
+To show that $M$ is isomorphic to the universal UHF algebra $M_{\bar p}$, first one shows that $M$ is simple, monotracial, and AF (that is, a limit of finite-dimensional \cstar-algebras).
+All such verifications are not difficult, assuming the reader is comfortable with \cstar-algebra theory (one can follow the ideas of \cite[\S4]{Masumoto.FraisseZ}).
+Then, one computes $K_0(M)$, the $K_0$-group of $M$, and shows that such group must be divisible, and therefore equal to $\mathbb Q$.
 The result then follows from Elliott's classification theorem (\cite{Elliott.intertwining}), asserting that AF algebras are classified by their $K_0$ group.

-In the case of $\mathcal Z$ (and $\mathcal W$), one can either appeal to classification, or show that the sequences explicitly defining these objects as given in \cite{JiangSu} and \cite{Jacelon:W} are generic (i.e., their limit is the \Fraisse limit).
+For the other classes (and limits) treated in Theorem~\ref{thm:CstarFraisse}, one can either appeal to classification results for amenable \cstar-algebras, or show that the sequences explicitly defining the objects $\mathcal Z$, $\mathcal W$, and $\mathcal Z_0$ (as given in \cite{JiangSu}, \cite{Jacelon:W} and \cite{JacelonVignati}) are generic (i.e., their limit is the \Fraisse limit).

-\subsubsection{Strong self-absorption of $\mathcal Z$ by \Fraisse-theoretic methods}
+\subsubsection{Strong self-absorption of $\mathcal Z$ by \Fraisse theoretic methods}

 One of the most important features of $\mathcal Z$ is that $\mathcal Z$ is isomorphic to $\mathcal Z\otimes\mathcal Z$ in a very strong sense (this is called \emph{strong self-absorption}, see \cite{JiangSu}).